mannuscript/micromort/Readme.md

     the amplification of particular article
     Plan is not to change the current scheme, article_social_media_share will still holds the number of latest counts.Hence:
     * Create a new table article_social_media_share_history
     * On every fetch of number of shares for a url, update the entry in article_social_media_share. if #update > 0 (Thanks to mysql for providing such information :) ), then go and make a new entry in article_social_media_share_history.
 This check is quite crucial as inserting the same entries in article_social_media_share_history will bloat it and will become unmanageable even before we publish a paper :P.
+ * Integrate open graph API for likes (Currently we are just getting number of shares)
  * Setup the crons :)

 ## License